openxla/community/README.md

 * Community meetings TBA

 ## Code of Conduct
-While under TensorFlow governance, all community spaces for SIG OpenXLA are subject to the [TensorFlow Code of Conduct](https://github.com/tensorflow/community/blob/master/CODE_OF_CONDUCT.md).
+While under TensorFlow governance, all community spaces for OpenXLA are subject to the [TensorFlow Code of Conduct](https://github.com/tensorflow/community/blob/master/CODE_OF_CONDUCT.md).